Coping With Death: Tips From Professionals

-How to be supportive of someone grieving a loved one
+How to be supportive of someone throughout their grieving stages

 “Close friends and family made sure I stayed active and got back into doing things that I had always done with Whendi,” he says.
 “I was reluctant and each thing was very emotional for a while, but eventually I learned that I could still experience happiness doing the things we loved without her—without forgetting her or feeling like I was betraying her.”

 It’s important to validate the emotions that come with coping with death and the significant impact it has on their loved ones, Doka explained.
-Saying something like, “well at least he didn’t suffer” may seem kind, but does not come across as comforting to someone who is grieving a loved one.
+Saying something like, “well at least he didn’t suffer” may feel like the right thing to say, but does not come across as comforting to someone who is grieving a loved one.

 - Doka has the following suggestions about what to say to people who are coping with death.